aanastasiou/pyjunix/README.md

 A very simple `ls` that produces a nested list JSON document with a directory listing.

-Straightforward invocation lists all item in the current directory.
+Straightforward invocation lists all items in the current directory.
 For example, called in `pyjunix` directory:

 ```